-’Tis the season for dazzling explosions in celebration of life, liberty, and the purrrsuit of happiness.
+’Tis the season for dazzling explosions to celebrate life, liberty, and the purrrsuit of happiness.
 This means it’s also the season for cowering cats and dogs.
-If you’ve ever seen this trembling, hiding, whining, panting, drooling side of your pet, you know how heartbreaking it is not to be able to comfort them.
+If you’ve ever witnessed the trembling, hiding, whining, panting, or drooling that comes with pet anxiety during fireworks, you know how heartbreaking it is not to be able to comfort them.

 It’s easy to jump to the conclusion that cats and dogs are scared of loud noises because they have superior hearing capabilities.
 It’s true that they hear higher frequencies than humans do (our sense of hearing ranges from 20 hertz to 20 kilohertz, dogs hear up to 40 kilohertz, and cats hear up to 60 kilohertz).
 However, this is not necessarily why our pets cower at the first sign of familiar commotion.